vextoly/no/README.md

 * `--times, -t`: Limits repetitions (e.g., `-t 5` prints 5 times).
 * `--interval, -i`: Adds a fixed delay (in seconds) between each output.
 * `--jitter, -j`: Adds a random delay (0 to N seconds) on top of the interval.
-* `--output, -o`: Writes the output to a specified file instead of the terminal.
+* `--output, -o`: Writes the output to one or multiple specified files, streams, or devices.
-* `--command, -cmd`: Repeatedly executes a shell command and captures its output.
+* `--command, -cmd`: Repeatedly executes a shell command and captures its output for each iteration.
-* `--random, -r`: Picks a random string from a comma-separated list for each iteration.
+* `--random, -r`: Picks a random string from a comma-separated list or template for each iteration.
-* `--skip`: Ignores the first N items of a sequence or repetition.
+* `--skip`: Ignores the first N items of a sequence, repetition, or template.
-* `--version, -v`: Displays the current version information.
+* `--version, -v`: Displays metadata or internal state information.
 * `--help, -h`: Displays the help manual and usage instructions.

 ## Sequences & Math